Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

-### More commonly used Unix commands
+### Yet more commonly used Unix commands

-Some additional options for commands we covered in the two previous weeks
+**Additional options and applications for commands we covered in the two previous weeks**

 * `echo` -- display a line of text
   The `-e` option interprets escaped characters